 Watching the trends

 I don't think so.
 AR and DSO look healthy.
-For the last fully reported fiscal quarter, Exterran Holdings' year-over-year revenue grew 14.2%, and its AR grew 7.9%.
+For the last fully reported fiscal quarter, Exterran Holdings's year-over-year revenue grew 31.9%, and its AR grew 12.6%.
 That looks OK.
-End-of-quarter DSO decreased 5.5% from the prior-year quarter.
-It was about the same as the prior quarter.
+End-of-quarter DSO decreased 15.5% from the prior-year quarter.
+It was up 2.4% versus the prior quarter.
 Still, I'm no fortuneteller, and these are just numbers.
 Investors putting their money on the line always need to dig into the filings for the root causes and draw their own conclusions.

 Add Exterran Holdings to My Watchlist.